kirthiputhran/Dlithe-internship/README.md

 The steps involved in the project are:

-Importing our dataset, understanding it and cleaning the dataset
+  1.Importing our dataset, understanding it and cleaning the dataset

-Splitting dataset into train and test
+  2.Splitting dataset into train and test

-Visualizing Data
+  3.Visualizing Data

-Creating KNeighborsClassifier
+  4.Creating KNeighborsClassifier

-Estimating the accuracy of our model
+  5.Estimating the accuracy of our model

-The accuracy of the KNN classifier according to the choice of parameter K(No of neighbors)
+  6.The accuracy of the KNN classifier according to the choice of parameter K(No of neighbors)

 Data set: https://www.kaggle.com/anandraos/fruit-data-with-colours